andrewvanbeek-okta/omniauth-oktaoauth/README.md

 This newer version now supports options for Okta's Api Access Management and Custom Oauth Tokens and Urls.
 Important to note that this is not as of yet a fully officially released tool and maybe subject to change but feel free to use or improve on.

+To see it in action check out the example app: https://github.com/andrewvanbeek-okta/oktaOmniauthDeviseSample

 This strategy can both use Okta's OIDC and Api Access Management Flows.
 See [developer docs](https://developer.okta.com/docs/api/resources/oidc.html) for more details.